-- AutoSched Provides a powerful, fully featured finite-capacity planning and scheduling system. - AutoView AutoMods's post process animation package that allow you to create a directed "walk through of the model by panning, zooming and moving back and forth in thime and space. - AutoStat Provides enhanced analysis of the statis tics generated by AutoMod by calculating mini mums, maximums, confidence intervals and steady state information.
+- AutoSched Provides a powerful, fully-featured finite capacity planning and scheduling system. - AutoView AutoMod's post-process animation package that allows you to create a directed "walk through of the model by panning, zooming, and moving back and forth in time and space. - AutoStat Provides enhanced analysis of the statistics generated by AutoMod by calculating minimums, maximums, confidence intervals, and steady-state information.